Let’s face it, traditional resumes can be a snooze fest.

 Make the most of these features, such as LinkedIn’s Advanced Search or TikTok’s trending challenges, to optimize your recruitment efforts.

-Regularly analyze your social media performance, including engagement rates, follower growth, and reach.
+Regularly conduct audience analysis and check your social media performance, including engagement rates, follower growth, and reach.
 This helps identify the strategies that work best for your company and adjust your approach accordingly.

 7. Post regularly and consistently